digital-cargo/good-practice-truck-preadvice/README.md

 ## Data Sharing

-In terms of data exchange, there are no specific requirements for this use case going beyong what e.g. sharing the shipment record requires.
+In terms of data exchange, this use case does not impose any additional requirements beyond those needed for sharing the shipment record.

 ### Required API implementation